HVML/HVML-Docs/zh/hvml-spec-predefined-variables-v1.0-zh.md

                - 'global':      `Create a globally accessible socket.`
                - 'nonblock':    `Create the sockete in nonblocking mode.`
                - 'cloexec':     `Set the file descriptor flag close-on-exec.`
-               - 'default':     `The equivalent to 'cloexec'.`
+               - 'default':     `The equivalent to 'cloexec nonblock'.`
            >
                 [, <longint $backlog: `the backlog.` >
                 ]